The primary therapeutic use for corn silk in dogs deals directly with the urinary tract.

 Reasons to Use

-Corn silk is a relatively safe option for dogs and is primarily helpful when it comes to treating urinary tract issues.
+Corn silk is a relatively safe option for dogs and is primarily helpful when it comes to treating urinary tract and dog urine leak issues.
 Dogs with leaky bladders have experienced tremendous improvement with corn silk and its anti-inflammatory effects are certainly welcome.
 Other uses have shown encouraging but limited results, so some caution should be taken when using it.

 Still, corn silk makes for an interesting natural treatment for dogs both because of its tremendous upside and because of the unique way corn silk can be found in the first place.